Eppo-exp/eppo-docs/docs/how-tos/integrating-with-contentful.md

 3. The CTA text (”Preview Eppo Now”), and the CTA link (”www.geteppo.com/get-access”)
 4. The demo video

-To build this experiment out in our Contentful space, create a new Content Model with the name “Homepage Baseline”.
+To build this experiment out in our Contentful space, create a new Content Model with the name “Homepage”.
 Add the following content fields:

 ![Contentful field setup](/img/how-tos/integrating-with-contentful/contentful-field-setup.png)